 Visually, the court is bedazzling in their wealth, which is essential to the story, because their presence needs to be impressive and ridiculous to the audience at the same time.
 So you see, the costs of such historically accurate designs were necessary.

 But the court is nothing without a king.
 And so, the Sun King stands gloriously at the center of all this display of wealth and power.
 And he certainly poses a striking presence (which is mainly created through the profoundly accurate costume design).

-On a more metaphorical level, the King is dressed in red as if the blood spilled for his pleasure (the worker that dies at the second day spectacle or the farmers that starve to death whilst he decides whether to pay them or not) is actually covering him as an ominous coat.
-He is the hunter, and everyone else is his preys.
+On a more metaphorical level, the King is dressed in red as if the blood spilled for his pleasure (the worker that dies at the second-day spectacle or the farmers that starve to death whilst he decides whether to pay them or not) is actually covering him as an ominous coat.
+He is the hunter, and everyone else are his preys.

 Also, the fact that there are always red elements in the frame whenever the court is involved, (like the sun parasols in the picture below) creates the feeling that the King is always present, even when he is not.
 He is almost like an omnipresent god.